khushihabbu17/Cosmos--Node--Setup-testnet/README.md

 The gaiad binary will be stopped when the upgrade height is achieved by Cosmovisor, which will then restart after copying the new binary to the current/bin folder.
 The node should begin syncing blocks with the updated binary within a short period of time.

+this  is for setting up node now further we can upgrade the node and interact with cli as per given and keep making changes